 Colour slide film (also known as ‘reversal’ or ‘transparency’ film) uses E-6 chemicals for processing.
 You will get slides as a result of this type of processing.
 Think of slides as the slides that your grandparents used for slide projectors to bore everyone with their photos from their last vacation!

-Cross-process Now comes the fun part.
-When you cross-process, you use the chemicals for colour negative film with your colour slide films, and vice-versa.
+Cross-process When you cross-process, you use the chemicals for colour negative film with your colour slide films, and vice-versa.
 So, when you cross-process colour negative film you process it using E-6 chemicals.
 And when you cross-process Slide film you process it using C-41 chemicals.

 This info is from the Lomography webside crossprocessing.info